-We can see above how teachers may bring this structure to life by getting students to see that within each pack are 3 pencils and after purchasing 5 packs I will have to count 3 five times or 3 x 5.
+We can see above how teachers may bring this structure to life by getting students to see that within each pack, there are 3 pencils and after purchasing 5 packs, I will have to count 3 five times or 3 x 5.

 Scaling increases an amount by a given scale factor.
 This is where one amount has increased in a multiplicative relation to another amount.
 For example, Jenny has 2 pens but Amy has 3 times as many pens.
 How many pens does Jenny have?

 So as we can see here, the amount of Jenny’s pens have been scaled by a factor of 3.
 It is not the case that Amy has added two more groups of two one-by-one to Jenny’s original amount as it would be the case with multiplication as repeated addition.
 But this scaling of having three times the original amount happens at once.

 The next step to this would be scaling both sets again.
 So if Jenny had 4 pens and the scale factor remained the same, how many would Amy have?
 Understanding this type of multiplication is important when it comes to converting measurements and currencies in UKS2 but students rarely recognise this structure.

 The final structure, one that is rarely used in primary school (though hinted at in the non-statutory guidance) is Cartesian product.
 This is where we find the number of possible combination from two or more sets.
 While rare, it is still something worth looking into.

 This relates to examples of multiplication questions such as ‘On a menu there are fries and sweet potato fries and both come in either a medium or large size.
 How many different ways are there to serve both types of fries?

 As we can see from the table above, we have taken sets available to us in the question and found out that there are 4 possible ways that both types of fries could be served at this particular establishment.
 Writing this mathematically would simply be 2 x 2 = 4.